There are presently no open calls for submissions.

-Rigorous is edited by Rosalyn Spencer and Kenyatta JP Garcia, with Associate Editor Carla Williams.
-Its third issue will be released on July 20, 2017.
-We are accepting submissions for this issue through July 5, 2017.
+Rigorous is edited by Rosalyn Spencer and Kenyatta JP Garcia.
+Its next issue will be released on or around July 20, 2018.
+We are accepting submissions for this issue through July 5, 2018.
 If you’d like to submit, please do so through Submittable.
 If you are a white ally working on these issues, please consider our friends at Unlikely Stories and horse less press.

 All submissions are handled through Submittable.
 Please submit up to 10 files, with a maximum of 3000 words.

 Please include a cover letter with a brief bio (up to 100 words).